StanfordBDHG/ENGAGE-HF-iOS/README.md

 |Education|Symptom Survey|Bluetooth|

 The home page demonstrates that the application is server-driven, as the application displays messages that are generated on the backend.
-For ENGAGE-HF, this is a [Firebase](https://firebase.google.com/docs) based backend.
-To help integrate the application with Firebase, we use [Spezi]
+For ENGAGE-HF, this is a [Firebase](https://firebase.google.com/docs) based backend (for more information, see [ENGAGE-HF-Firebase](https://github.com/StanfordBDHG/ENGAGE-HF-Firebase)).
+To help integrate the backend with our application, we use the standard [Firebase Firestore SDK as defined in the API documentation](https://firebase.google.com/docs/firestore/manage-data/add-data#swift) as well as [SpeziFirebase](https://github.com/StanfordSpezi/SpeziFirebase).

 [!NOTE]
 > To see